 Bioarchaeology or a 2nd or 3rd-year natural sciences-based course obtained.

-In block 1 each class period will consist of a lecture and demonstration focusing on the skeletal elements you are expected to learn for the week.
-You are expected to practice the identification of skeletal elements and landmarks during open laboratory time.
+In block 1 each meeting will consist of a lecture and demonstration focusing on the skeletal elements you are expected to learn for the week.
+You are expected to practice the identification of skeletal elements and landmarks during open laboratory time on Wednesdays.

-Learn how to recognise commonly encountered pathological lesions and trauma in bones and teeth;
+Ability to recognise and identify human bones and teeth;

-Become familiar with methods for estimation of ancestry and reconstruction of diet.
+Become familiar with methods for identifying ancestry, pathology, and diet;

 Course schedule details can be found in the BA3 time schedule.